datacarpentry/astronomy-python/episodes/06-photo.md

 Higher metallicity leads to redder stars and lower metallicity leads to bluer stars.

-Stars in the lower-left quadrant of this diagram are faintest and bluest suggesting they are have lower metallicity
-the other stars, which means they are [likely to be older](http://spiff.rit.edu/classes/ladder/lectures/ordinary_stars/ordinary.html).
+Stars in the lower-left quadrant of this diagram are faintest and bluest suggesting they are have lower metallicity than the other stars, which means they are [likely to be older](http://spiff.rit.edu/classes/ladder/lectures/ordinary_stars/ordinary.html).